vbelanger/core-bot/README.md

 - `BOT_TOKEN` (you can grab it from the Discord developer portal, in the Bot section of your application)
 - `COSMOS_ENDPOINT`
 - `COSMOS_KEY`
+- `NODE_TLS_REJECT_UNAUTHORIZED` (only when using Azure Cosmos DB emulator; set to 0 if you have issues with the self-signed certificate from the emulator)

 Once configured, simply run:
 ```